-ARM only

-Choose the option -- fpu vfpv2 to have the compiler generate ARM code only for functions containing floating-point operations.
+ARM only Choose the option --fpu vfpv2 to have the compiler generate ARM code only for functions containing floating-point operations.

 When the option --fpu vfpv2 is selected, the compiler generates ARM code for any function containing floating-point operations, regardless of whether the compiler is compiling for ARM or compiling for Thumb.
-This is because Thumb code cannot contain VFP instructions or access VFP registers.
+This is because the Thumb instruction set, in ARMv6 and earlier, does not contain VFP instructions and therefore cannot access VFP registers.
 This uses hardware VFP linkage, which means floating-point arguments are passed in floating-point registers.